gabikakol/ot-exercise/travel-budget-app/documentation/specification.md

     - back to login menu

 ### Creating new trip
+User is asked to input:
+- name of the trip
+- duration (in days)
+- location (optional)
+- picture (optional)

 ### Viewing a trip
+- list of expenses displayed
+- for each expense:
+    - name of expense
+    - cost
+    - cathegory

 ### Adding an expense
+User is asked to input:
+- name/description
+- cathegory (choose from: groceries, transportation, accommodation, restaurants, bars, cafes, shopping, activities, entertainment, currency exchange comissions, laundry, other)
+- amount (costs in EUR)

 ### Statistics of a trip
+- spent in total
+- spent per day (in average)
+- spent each day (display in a table)
+- spent per cathegory
+- cheapest and the most expensive item/expense
+- cheapest and the most expensive days
+- cheapest and the most expensive cathegory

 ## Further development
 - users interact with each other, for example splitting the costs
 - expense and trip deletion
 - user deletion
+- currency exchange calculator